Ashrin01/Bangla-Fake-News-Detection-Using-Machine-Learning-and-Inferancing-with-FastApi/README.md

-# Bangla Fake News Detection Using Machine Learning and Inferancing with FastApi
+# Bengali Fake News Detection Using Machine Learning and Inferancing with FastApi
 This project aims to create a simple api that will use output from a machine learning model to predict if a news is real or fake.

 ## Data Source